collective/bda.plone.finder/README.txt

 1.0b5
 -----

+  * Protect browser views from within against anonymous user.

   * Bind finder trigger to ``View`` permission.

-  * Adopt browser view permissions
+  * Adopt browser view's permissions for non managers.

-  * Use i18n messages in actions and use ``context.translate``
+  * Use i18n messages in actions and use ``context.translate``.

   * CSS fix for IE6

 1.0b4
 -----

-  * Refactor finder actions
+  * Refactor finder actions.

-  * Add View interfaces
+  * Add View interfaces.

-  * Fix ``uid`` property in ``ATDetails`` column view
+  * Fix ``uid`` property in ``ATDetails`` column view.

-  * Fix initial finder rendering when called on leaf object located in plone root
+  * Fix initial finder rendering when called on leaf object located in plone. root

-  * Enable paste action on plone root content
+  * Enable paste action on plone root content.

 1.0b3
 -----

-  * Add action hook for view action resetting finder ``bda.plone.finder`` cookie
+  * Add action hook for view action resetting finder ``bda.plone.finder``. cookie

-  * Deliver context URL for ajax calls from server
+  * Deliver context URL for ajax calls from server.

-  * ``bda.plone.finder`` cookie can contain url's now (beside value 'autoload') which define the actual context to be used as base url for auto load
+  * ``bda.plone.finder`` cookie can contain url's now (beside value 'autoload') which define the actual context to be used as base url for auto load.

   * Rename ``perform_action`` to ``perform_ajax`` and add ``follow_action_link``
-    function as non ajax callback for actions
+    function as non ajax callback for actions.

-  * Change autoload logic, remove from server side action definitions and let do JS action callbacks the work
+  * Change autoload logic, remove from server side action definitions and let do JS action callbacks the work.

-  * Enable before hooks on non ajax actions
+  * Enable before hooks on non ajax actions.

-  * Wrap finder JS code inside ``(function($) { ... })(jQuery);`` block and use ``$`` instead of ``jQuery``
+  * Wrap finder JS code inside ``(function($) { ... })(jQuery);`` block and use ``$`` instead of ``jQuery``.

-  * Refactor actions performing and corresponding hooks
+  * Refactor actions performing and corresponding hooks.

-  * Add minified finder.js
+  * Add minified finder.js.

 1.0b2
 -----

-  * Remove ``li.cut`` dom elems after paste action
+  * Remove ``li.cut`` dom elems after paste action.

-  * Add ``finder.base_url`` in JS to fix ajax request context
+  * Add ``finder.base_url`` in JS to fix ajax request context.

-  * Do not cache ajax requests
+  * Do not cache ajax requests.

-  * Scroll column to selected item if necessary
+  * Scroll column to selected item if necessary.

-  * Disable navigate right arrow on init
+  * Disable navigate right arrow on init.

-  * Initially render context column when opening finder on plone root
+  * Initially render context column when opening finder on plone root.

-  * JS cleanup and documentation
+  * JS cleanup and documentation.

 1.0b1
 -----

-  * Improve dialog styles
+  * Improve dialog styles.

   * Remove auto fading status message when performing actions.
-Instead write this information to status bar below columns now
+Instead write this information to status bar below columns now.

-  * Reset ``finder._overlay`` and ``finder._scrollable`` on close
+  * Reset ``finder._overlay`` and ``finder._scrollable`` on close.

-  * IE7 CSS fix for column items
+  * IE7 CSS fix for column items.

-  * Remove dependencies to ``bda.plone.ajax``
+  * Remove dependencies to ``bda.plone.ajax``.

 1.0a4
 -----

-  * Remove column batching. instead use css overflow
+  * Remove column batching. instead use css overflow.

-  * adopt to new jQuery tools scrollable
+  * adopt to new jQuery tools scrollable.

-  * make me basically work in IE7
+  * make me basically work in IE7.

-  * JS refactoring
+  * JS refactoring.

 1.0a3
 -----

   * Change look and feel of batching column pages.
-Its a vertical slider now
+Its a vertical slider now.

-  * Implement auto loading after editing or adding items out of finder
+  * Implement auto loading after editing or adding items out of finder.

-  * Implement change state dropdown
+  * Implement change state dropdown.

-  * Implement add dropdown
+  * Implement add dropdown.

-  * Implement column filtering
+  * Implement column filtering.

-  * Remove unused imports from source files
+  * Remove unused imports from source files.

-  * Titles for finder controls
+  * Titles for finder controls.

 1.0a2
 -----

-  * Basic code cleanup
+  * Basic code cleanup.

-  * Implement column batching
+  * Implement column batching.

-  * Self-contained buildout for plone 3 and plone 4
+  * Self-contained buildout for plone 3 and plone 4.

 1.0a1
 -----

-  * Make it work
+  * Make it work.